milastern/Four-Year-Planner/README.md

 - **majors_list.npy**: A list of available majors.
 - **minors_list.npy**: A list of available minors.
+- **majors.npy**: A dictionary of the major requirements for the avalible majors
+- **minors.npy**: A dictionary of the minor requirements for the avalible minors -**course_catalog.npy**: A list of information on all avalable courses

 These files should be placed in a folder named `data` in the root of the project directory.
 You can create sample data in the format shown in the example files if they do not exist.